 - Fill Reservoir: Fill the water reservoir by pouring water in through the WaterStem pipe.
-The reservoir is full when water starts pouring out the OverFlow valve.
+The reservoir is full when water starts coming out of the OverFlow valve.

-- FloatGauge: Keep an eye on the FloatGauge and fill the reservoir when the gauge sits flat on the bottom of the reservoir, indicating there is no more water.
-Refill again until water begins dripping from the OverFlow valve.
+- FloatGauge: Keep an eye on the FloatGauge and fill the reservoir when the Hummingbird sits flat on the StemCap, indicating there is no more water in the reservoir below.
+Refill again until water begins coming out of the OverFlow valve.
 The Hummningbird will rise up 3" to show that the reservoir is full once again!

 MAINTAINING YOUR GARDEN

 LifeSpace Gardens require significantly less maintenance and watering than traditional gardens.
-The amount of time between water reservoir fills depends on the size of your garden, the weather patterns, and your unique space - which means it could range from a couple days to months between fillings.
+The amount of time between water reservoir fills varies - on the size of your garden, weather patterns, and your unique space - which means it could range from a couple days to months between fillings.

 Each square foot of every LifeSpace Garden holds 7 litres of water - and the larger the garden, the less often you need to fill.